 If your dog has been hiding your things a lot, you might be wondering why and what you can do about it.
 This post will show you a number of possible causes and what you can do to get your dog to stop doing it.

-Possible reasons why it has been doing it are that you have inadvertently encouraged the behavior, it is bored, it likes the scent on your things, it wants attention from you or that it is anxious and the scent makes it feel more secure.
+So, why does my dog hide my things?
+Possible reasons why your dog hides your things are that you have inadvertently encouraged the behavior, it is bored, it likes the scent on your things, it wants attention from you or that it is anxious and the scent makes it feel more secure.

 Since there are a number of possible causes, it would help to consider what would make each of them more likely.
 Once you have a good idea of the cause, it should become a lot easier to get your dog to stop doing it.